nhan-hcmut/Data_structures_and_algorithms/Week_1_Recursion/Lab/README_recursion.md

 **Note:**
 <br/>
-In this exercise, libraries \<iostream\>, and \<string\> are included and "using namespace std;" has been used.
+In this exercise, libraries `<iostream>`, and `<string>` are included and `using namespace std;` has been used.
 You can add other functions but are not allowed to add other libraries.
 Because this problem is used for practicing recursion, you are **NOT** allowed to use keyword while, for and do.

 **For example:**